-NNPS graduation rate remains high, tops state average
+NNPS graduation rate reaches all-time high, tops state average

-The school division's 93% on-time graduation rate shows a steady increase from 72.9% in 2008.
-During the same period, the dropout rate decreased from 12% to 2.1%.
+The school division's on-time graduation rate has experienced a steady increase from 72.9% in 2008.
+During the same time period, the dropout rate decreased from 12% to 1.8%.

 "We are proud of our graduates and their success.
 Earning a high school diploma is an important milestone for young people; it prepares them for success whether they go to college, enter the military or join the workforce," said Dr. George Parker, superintendent of Newport News Public Schools.
-"By partnering with families, businesses and the community, we are providing the support that our students need to build successful futures."
+"By partnering with families, businesses and the community, we are providing the support that our students need to build successful futures.
+Our success in these areas (on-time graduation and the dropout rate) is a testament to the value placed on every student in our school division."

 The on-time graduation rate monitors a cohort of high school students entering ninth-grade and assesses the graduation and dropout rates of these students four years later.
-The 2018 on-time graduation and dropout rates monitored the 2018 graduate class, who entered ninth-grade in the 2014-2015 school year.
-Twenty-five students in the cohort are still enrolled in the school division, giving them an opportunity to compete graduation requirements during the 2018-2019 school year.
+The 2019 on-time graduation and dropout rates monitored the 2019 graduate class, who entered ninth-grade in the 2015-2016 school year.
+Twenty students in the cohort are still enrolled in the school division, giving them an opportunity to compete graduation requirements during the 2019-2020 school year.

 More NNPS students are graduating in four years